LaureenGutierrez/abl-app-test/README.md

 - Implement axios or another rest client.
 - Testing for service.
 - Testing for viewModel, I tryed but I need more time to mock the services calls.
 - In other word test for all files.
 Al the time try to coverage the 100%.
-For Upgrade the testing is our best friend.
+For Library Upgrades the testing is our best friend.
 - Install any intenational library.
 - Create a css for each component.
 - Install Lint for the project.